moneljy/moneljy.github.io/_posts/2022-05-14-Text-Analysis.md

 _Hypothesis 2: Larger differences from previous public announcements result in louder investor responses, even when controlling for changes in financial indicators._

 According to De Bondt and Thaler (1985), people tend to overreact to “unexpected and dramatic news.”
 Consequently, investors may respond louder when public announcement tones show a larger difference between the current sentiment and the previous scores of previous public announcements.
-Therefore, I analyze the relationship between the differences in the tone of public announcements and market responses as follows:
+Therefore, the relationship between the differences in the tone of public announcements and market responses is analyzed as follows:

 $$ CAV[0,3] = \alpha_{SentiDiff}+\beta_{SentiDiff} \cdot SentiDiff + \sumγ \cdot Controls_{v} + ε, $$